Eshan-Sharma/fmml2021/README.md

+# About this Repo
+Foundation of modern machine learning Course by IIIT Hyderabad attended in 2021.

 ## The case at Madagascar.

 People are falling sick due to Covid 19 and the government wants to vaccinate the citizens who are at highest risk, on priority.